Elizabeth Willis: Reception

 Elizabeth Willis's poetry has been widely praised.
 Jacket Magazine reported that Meteoric Flowers "offers the reader a strange and at times almost overwhelmingly pleasurable world."
 Poet Ron Silliman wrote that the collection "is filled with brief, well-balanced, brilliantly written prose poems."
 Susan Howe wrote, "Elizabeth Willis is an exceptional poet, one of the most outstanding of her generation, and Meteoric Flowers is her most compelling collection to date."
 Rosmarie Waldrop said that the collection "is a remarkable investigation of our experience and language."

 In a review of Turneresque, the Denver Quarterly reported that Willis "succeeds...in reinvesting language with the uniqueness of origin: the breath gesture of each letter."
 Ann Lauterbach wrote that Willis "recovers the originating lyric impulse into a haunting contemporary song.
 This is poetry of amazing intelligence and grace."
 Cole Swensen wrote, "What drives Willis’s incisive commentary into stunning poetry are her gorgeous lines...Despite a distinctly noir atmosphere and the unsettling quality that always attends the sublime, Turneresque comes off as affirmative, even jocularly courageous.
 It seems - to borrow one of its phrases - "to imply or intone whole possibility of human sun."

 Of Address, Jeffrey Cyphers Wright wrote that the collection was "humorous, political, engaged, and deeply resonant."
 Michael Palmer wrote that the book movingly engages "eternal issues."
 Alice Notley wrote that "Willis newly revives the list/litany form, and that works to the reader’s delight."

 Reviewing Second Law, Susan Howe wrote, "The poems in Second Law are terse, precise, ecstatic and luminous.
 White letters serve as lures and traces through gaps of ordered scientific discourse, the rapture of the poet's will remains captive and rejoicing.
 In these linked fragmentary linguistic structures Elizabeth Willis enters Bunyan's emblematic river another time; singing."

+Her 2024 collection, Liontaming in America, was longlisted for the National Book Award for Poetry.